15 Best Winter Hikes in Kananaskis and Canmore

 - Let someone know where you’re heading in case of an emergency.

-- You are responsible for your own safety during winter hiking in Kananaskis and Canmore.
+- You are responsible for your safety during winter hiking in Kananaskis and Canmore.
 Hiking in the winter and spending time in the wilderness can have serious consequences, so always remain prepared.

-What to Wear for Kananaskis and Canmore Winter Hiking
+What To Wear Winter Hiking

 Pack for winter in the Canadian Rockies when preparing for your hike.
 We dress in layers when heading out in the mountains.
 Here is a general list of what you should bring: